sarahollett/sarahollett.github.io/_posts/2016-03-23-Intro-to-the-Zotero-API.md

+---
+layout: post
-#Intro to the Zotero API
+title: Intro to the Zotero API
+---

 First we need to download libZotero, a Python module that allows you to interact with Zotero API, with`pip install libZotero`